SParb/SParb-CodeInstitute-Capstone-Project/README.md

 - Heroku for hosting the final deployment.
 - And all other sites and applications mentioned in this README.

-Thank you to the Code Institute team for teaching and supporting me.
+Thank you to the Code Institute team for teaching and supporting me on this course.

 ----
 [Back to table of contents.](#table-of-contents)